JustSift/ReSift/docs/tutorial/resift-rentals.md

 #### Endpoint considerations:

 - The `/genres` endpoint is for displaying the names of each genre on the homepage, so we only need to return the id and name of the each genre.
 - In `/genres/:id/movies` is for displaying thumbnails of the movies of each genre on the homepage.
 Therefore, we need to return a list of movies — each movie containing the movie id, name, and poster image URL.
-We also need the pagination meta so we can fetch movies in batches.
+We also need the pagination meta so we can fetch movies in pages.
 - In `/movies/:id`, we return the entire movie object for displaying detailed information in a movie drawer.

 ### Components